-On September 11, 2012, the Board of Directors authorized a line of credit of up to \$250,000 from the water system reserves to fund the sewer system's contract for removal of bio solids from the holding pond.
-The line of credit bears interest 2.5% per annum and is due in equal monthly installments over 10 years, commencing on the date of first draw of funds.
-As of June 30, 2023, there were no funds disbursed.
+On September 11, 2012, the Board of Directors approved a line of credit of up to \$250,000 from the water system reserves to finance the sewer system's contract for the removal of biosolids from the holding pond.
+This line of credit carries an interest rate of 2.5% per annum and is to be repaid in equal monthly installments over a period of 10 years, starting from the date of the first fund withdrawal.
+As of June 30, 2024, no funds have been disbursed.

-Note F. Due to Other Governments
+Due to Other Governments Note F.

-During the fiscal year ended June 30, 2002, the District received a loan from the United States Department of Agriculture ("USDA") to help fund an upgrade of its wastewater treatment plant.
+During the fiscal year ending June 30, 2002, the District received a loan from the United States Department of Agriculture ("USDA") to help fund an upgrade of its wastewater treatment plant.
 This upgrade was necessary to comply with the North Coast Regional Water Quality Control Board's Basin Plan for the Russian River.
-As of June 30, 2023, the District has refinanced the loan by paying off the remaining principal balance in the amount of \$2,046,700.
-The new loan is with UMPQUA bank in the amount of \$2,126,700, which included \$80,000 in issuance cost.
+The District has refinanced the loan by paying off the remaining principal balance in the amount of \$2,046,700 in Fiscal Year 2023.
+The new loan is with UMPQUA bank for \$2,126,700, which includes \$80,000 in issuance cost.

-The loan with UMPQUA bank was dated as of August 01, 2022, currently calls for annual payments of approximately \$150,290 to \$159,000.
+The loan with UMPQUA Bank was dated August 01, 2022, and currently calls for annual payments of approximately \$150,290 to \$159,000.
 The expected term is 19 years at annual interest rates ranging from 3.450% with the last payment scheduled for August 2041.